linode/docs/docs/applications/containers/kubernetes/kubernetes-use-cases/index.md

 ### Persistent Storage

-While Kubernetes provides a storage solution, called a Volume, that allows data to outlive the lifecycle of a container, the data is still tied to the longevity of the Pod.
-However, Kubernetes also provides a mechanism for storing data in cloud storage, like the [Linode Container Storage Interface (CSI)](/docs/applications/containers/deploy-volumes-with-the-linode-block-storage-csi-driver/), which allows for data to be stored on a Linode Block Storage Volume.
+While Kubernetes provides a storage solution, called a [Volume](https://kubernetes.io/docs/concepts/storage/), that allows data to outlive the lifecycle of a container, the data is still tied to the longevity of the Pod.
+However, Kubernetes also provides a mechanisms for [storing persistent data in cloud storage](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+In particular, the [Container Storage Interface (CSI)](https://kubernetes.io/docs/concepts/storage/volumes/#csi) specification standard allows Kubernetes to create storage volumes on any cloud platform which supports the CSI.

+For example, the [Linode Container Storage Interface (CSI)](/docs/applications/containers/deploy-volumes-with-the-linode-block-storage-csi-driver/), makes it easy for you to create and attach Linode Block Storage Volumes to your Pods.
 Even if a Pod that's attached to the Block Storage Volume is destroyed, the data will persist.

 ### Cron Jobs

-Kubernetes provides a Jobs object for completing single tasks, such deploying a script.
-But, it also provides CronJob objects that can complete a task at a certain time, just like the the jobs you might find in a `crontab` file.
+Kubernetes provides a [Jobs](/docs/applications/containers/kubernetes/beginners-guide-to-kubernetes-part-4-controllers/#jobs) object for completing single tasks, like running a one-off script.
+But, it also provides [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) objects that can complete a task at a certain time, just like the [the jobs you might find in a `crontab` file](/docs/tools-reference/tools/schedule-tasks-with-cron/).
 This is particularly useful because it provides a declarative way to schedule cron jobs from within a cluster.

 ### Secrets Management

 One of the hurdles in container creation is the inclusion of secrets, tokens, and passwords.
-You simply don't want these sensitive values in your container images, especially if your containers are stored in a public registry like DockerHub.
-Kubernetes helps to alleviate this burden by providing Secrets objects, an `etcd` database-backed secrets management solution.
-With Secrets, you can store sensitive data and later expose that data, for example, via environmental variables to the container, keeping the value out of the container's code.
+You simply don't want these sensitive values in your container images, especially if your containers are stored in a public registry like [DockerHub](https://hub.docker.com).
+Kubernetes helps to alleviate this burden by providing [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) objects, an `etcd` database-backed secrets management solution.
+With Secrets, you can store sensitive data and later expose that data (for example, via environmental variables to the container), keeping the value out of the container's code.

 ### Declarative DNS Management

-Ingress objects in Kubernetes allow for name based virtual hosting and HTTP routing in a straightforward, declarative manner.
+[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) objects in Kubernetes allow for name based virtual hosting and HTTP routing in a straightforward, declarative manner.
 This means that Kubernetes is capable of directing multiple domains and URL paths to different Services.
 For instance, `domain1.com` and `domain2.com` can be hosted within the same cluster and target different services, and the URL paths `/first-service` and `/second-service` can be routed to the service `service1` and to `service2`, respectively.

 ### Free and Open Source